Skip to main content

 Day-Ahead Electricity Pricing in the UK

-While most electricity is bought months in advance through hedging, suppliers sometimes need to purchase extra power closer to real time.
+While most electricity is bought months in advance through hedging, suppliers sometimes need extra power closer to real time.

 I have long been interested in the relationship between the Octopus Agile tariff, the underlying wholesale cost, and day-ahead auction pricing.